 I have been working at The Humane Society of the United States full-time (More than 8 years)

-I applied in-person.
-The process took 5 weeks.
-I interviewed at The Humane Society of the United States in November 2016.
+I applied online.
+The process took 2+ months.
+I interviewed at The Humane Society of the United States (Gaithersburg, MD) in September 2015.

 Was e-mailed for a phone screening within a few days of applying online, and was surprised at how fast the response was.
 I replied quickly and received a confirmation two days later for a call later in the week.
 Half an hour into the agreed upon time without getting a call, I sent another e-mail asking to reschedule as they had apparently missed the time to call me.
 Later that day, I received an apology e-mail asking to reschedule.
 The screening was typical, and as usual, it was with HR who passes information to the hiring manager.
 Nearly two weeks later I received an e-mail asking me to come in for an in person interview and offered days/times.
 I again responded quickly but did not receive confirmation for a couple of days.
 Upon arriving, the confusion made sense- it seemed that there was a lot of miscommunication going around, including HR notifying me that day that they were still phone screening other candidates.
 While the people themselves were very nice, I was unimpressed with their process, sadly, because I think the organization does great things.
 I was turned off from applying for any other positions in the future.